-• increased allocation to research and development in the event we decide to focus our efforts on new disease indications, new products or the acceleration of the development of products in our pipeline, or that we are required to conduct additional research and development activities in response to changes in laws or regulations applicable;
+increased allocation to research and development in the event we decide to focus our efforts on new disease indications, new products or the acceleration of the development of products in our pipeline, or that we are required to conduct additional research and development activities in response to changes in laws or regulations applicable;

-- decreased allocation to research and development in the event we abandon or are unable to continue any of our current research and development activities, trials or studies, or complete current research and development activities and elect not to begin new research and development efforts; - increased allocation to selling and marketing activities in the event we decide to increase our internal selling and marketing efforts, accelerate our international expansion efforts or face unanticipated challenges in connection with our international expansion; - · decreased allocation to selling and marketing activities in the event we decide to forego or delay our expansion into international markets; - · increased allocation to support compliance with new laws or regulations that may become applicable to us; - increased allocation to license complementary technologies or acquire complementary businesses or other assets, although we have no current commitments, understandings or agreements with respect to any material acquisition or license; and - decreased or increased working capital required to support our business should reimbursement be faster or slower than anticipated.
+- decreased allocation to research and development in the event we abandon or are unable to continue any of our current research and development activities, trials or studies, or complete current research and development activities and elect not to begin new research and development efforts; - increased allocation to selling and marketing activities in the event we decide to increase our internal selling and marketing efforts, accelerate our international expansion efforts or face unanticipated challenges in connection with our international expansion; - decreased allocation to selling and marketing activities in the event we decide to forego or delay our expansion into international markets; - increased allocation to support compliance with new laws or regulations that may become applicable to us; - increased allocation to acquire other companies or lines of business or license technologies, and other similar opportunities that may arise in the future; and - decreased or increased working capital required to support our business should reimbursement be faster or slower than anticipated.

+Accordingly, our management will have flexibility in using the net proceeds from this offering.
 Pending their use, we plan to invest the net proceeds in short- and intermediate-term, interest-bearing obligations, investment-grade instruments, certificates of deposit or direct or guaranteed obligations of the U.S. government.